-NU Course Equivalent: HIST 1990, History Elective (Berlin: The Capital of the 20th Century).
+NU Course Equivalent: HIST 1990, History Elective.
 NUpath: IC, SI.

 German Fairy Tales: Grimm Brothers to the Present

 The course is an exploration of the nature of the German fairy tale as a literary genre and institution.
 We examine its historical origins in the late 18th century, its cultural significance for Germany, the formalistic elements and thematic features developed in the German fairy tale over time and its dissemination in literary and pop culture in our contemporary world.